DeepSeek V3.2 vs GLM-5

 Where can I run DeepSeek V3.2 and GLM-5?

-DeepSeek V3.2 is available on Fireworks AI, NVIDIA NIM, AWS Bedrock, and OpenRouter.
+DeepSeek V3.2 is available on Fireworks AI, NVIDIA NIM, AWS Bedrock, OpenRouter, and Microsoft Foundry.
 GLM-5 is available on Fireworks AI, OpenRouter, Together AI, GCP Vertex AI, and NVIDIA NIM.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing